Do You Agree? Loni Love Says Successful Black Men Are Unequivocal CHEATERS!

 Comedian Loni Love thinks there needs to be an open discussion regarding the way successful Black men generally make excuses to be unfaithful.
 On a recent episode of “The Real”, the comedian commented in regards to Kevin Hart explaining why he cheated on Eniko on his recent Netflix docuseries.
 She says men like Kevin, Joe Budden, etc typically blame “working hard” on dismantling their home lives.

 Loni thinks it’s BS!
 Adrienne Bailon chimed in, saying that men of all races cheat but Loni shot back, it’s specifically Black men that use stress from work or “success” to cheat on their wives and girlfriends.
+She also pointed out that black men are descendants of slavery where black homes were destroyed.

+Loni: “In the Black community—I don’t speak for the Black community but I do think that a lot of Black men they really don’t know how to have true, faithful relationships.
+They think because they have money, because they have power that they can treat women any kind of way.
+And that is something we need to work on.

+Money and power does not mean that you can just do whatever you want to do.

 Is Loni preaching or nah?
 Hit play to hear it.